Published 01 March 2019

-Burnie Regional Art Gallery
+Mornington Peninsula Regional Gallery

 This is the first time that noted historian and writer on Aboriginal art Ian McLean has written a substantial interpretive artcile on the work of Trevor Nickolls.
 Nickolls began working in the 70s and is still painting his own particular brand of cross-cultural art.

 Curator at AAMU Georges Petitjean describes the 'Remembering Forward' exhibition at the Museum Ludwig in Cologne in detail, how it came about, what surrounds it and what it might mean.